FabianoEger/tago-documentation/api.rst

 Based on our estimation, for the majority of our users, such policy will not cause problems to their applications.
 The limit is based on the number of requests per certain period of time.

-There are three limit levels that will be trigger based on your requests per hour.
+There are three limit levels that will be triggered based on the number of requests per hour in your account.
 As you reach 50%/80%/100% of your limit, Tago will automatically send you warning emails.

 +----------------+-------------------------------+
 | Token          | Requests per hour             |